-- add widgets from external sites (e.g. affiliate programs)
+- add widgets from external sites (e.g. Facebook friends)

 - administrative forms (e.g. login, register, etc.)

-In other articles, we write more extensively about plugins and themes; what they are, what they do, how plugins and themes can add new functionality to WordPress and even alter the look and feel of your website.
+In other posts, we provide detailed information about plugins and themes; what they are, what they do, how plugins and themes can add loads of new functionality to WordPress and even drastically alter the entire design of your website.

-As you will learn shortly, themes affect how widgets display on your website and many plugins add accompanying widgets that can extend your website’s capabilities.
+As you will see in a moment, themes can affect where widgets display on your website and a number of plugins also come with accompanying widgets that will further enhance your website or blog’s capabilities.

-Most themes support widgets and provide widget-ready areas in the theme’s layout where widgets can display.
+Most WP themes support widgets and provide widget-enabled areas in the theme’s layout where you can add widgets to.

-Normally, widgets can be found in the theme’s sidebar menu, but depending upon the theme, widgets can also be located in the site’s header section, footer, sometimes even below the content area.
+Normally, you will find widget-powered features in the sidebar menu, but depending upon the theme, these can also be in the header section, in the footer area, sometimes even above or below your content.

-For example, the theme shown in the screenshot below provides users with only one widget area displaying items in the theme’s sidebar …
+For example, the theme shown in the screenshot below provides users with only one widget area for the theme’s sidebar navigation …

-(Some themes provide only a single widgetized section)
+(Some themes only provide a single widget enabled section)

-As you can see from the above, the only area where users can add widgets to their site using the theme shown above is in the site’s sidebar section.
+As you can see, the only area where users can add widgets to their site using the above theme is in the site’s sidebar area.

-In contrast, the theme shown in the screenshot below includes multiple widget-ready areas …
+In contrast, the WP theme shown in the screenshot below contains multiple widgetized areas …

-(Many WP themes offer users a number of widget-enabled sections)
+(Many themes provide a number of widget sections)

-Below is an enlarged image of the widget section of the theme shown above, where you can see how many widget areas this theme includes …
+Here is an enlarged image of the widget screen of the above theme, so you can see how many widget areas are included in this specific theme …

 (Multiple widgets areas)

-As you can see, with the above theme, you can add widgets to the sidebar area of two different page templates (Main Sidebar and Showcase Sidebar) and three different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …
+As you can see, with the above theme, widgets can be added to the sidebar area of 2 different page templates (Main Sidebar and Showcase Sidebar) and 3 different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …

-(Some themes let you add widgets to your site’s footer area)
+(Some themes let you add widgets to your site’s footer section)

-This loads the Widgets section in your browser window …
+This brings up the Widgets section in your browser …

-The Widgets panel displays a list of all the widgets that are available.
+The Widgets section displays all the widgets you have available.

-The right-hand section of the window displays your “active” widgets …
+On the right-hand side of the screen, you can see your “active” widgets …